ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-Wrapping Up
+## Wrapping Up

-What I've presented here is a Repository Pattern hybrid.
-It maintains the simplicity of the Repository Pattern, but applies some of the best bits of the CQS Pattern.
-Abstracting the actual nitty-gritty EF and Linq code to individual handlers keeps the classes small, succinct and single purpose.
+What I've presented here is a hybrid Repository Pattern.
+It maintains the Repository Pattern's simplicity, and adds some of the best CQS Pattern features.

+Abstracting the nitty-gritty EF and Linq code to individual handlers keeps the classes small, succinct and single purpose.

-The single Data Broker simplifies data access for the Core and Presentation domain code.
+The single Data Broker simplifies data pipeline configuration for the Core and Presentation domains.

+To those who believe that implementing any database pipeline over EF is an anti-pattern, my answer is simple.

+I use EF as just another Object Request Broker [ORB].
+You can plug this pipeline into Dapper, LinqToDb, ... .
+I never build core business logic code (data relationships) into my Data/Infrastructure Domain: [personal view] crazy idea.

 ## Appendix

 ### The Data Store

-The solution needs a real data store to test and run the solution properly.
-It implements an Entity Framework In-Memory database.
+The test system implements an Entity Framework In-Memory database.

-As I'm a Blazor developer my data class is the good old `WeatherForecast`.
+I'm a Blazor developer so naturally my demo data class is `WeatherForecast`.
 Here's my data class.
 Note it is a record for immutability and I've set some arbitary default values for testing purposes.

 ```csharp
 public sealed record WeatherForecast : IGuidIdentity